Callek/relengapi-slaveloan/README.md

-RelengAPI-Slaveloan
+RelengAPI Slaveloan
 ===================

-This is the API for self-service machine loans.
-For Mozilla's Release Engineering.
+See the [RelengAPI repository](https://github.com/mozilla/build-relengapi) for the slave loan code.